Learning to Play Nocturne No. 20 in C-sharp minor by Chopin

 I wish that more of my formal music tuition had focused on how to practice effectively, because it’s impossible to really master a piece or progress beyond the basics if you don’t know how to practice.
 I have taught myself how to practice as an adult by reading lots of blog posts, watching lots of YouTube videos and following lots of conservatoire level musicians on Instagram as they share their own practice videos.

 With this newfound knowledge I have discovered that learning a new piece starts with reading the score, away from the instrument.
 For the Nocturne in C# Minor I listened to a few recordings to really get a feel for the tempo and mood of the piece, and followed the score as I listened.
 This helped me work out which sections would be particularly tricky, and what skills I would need to master in order to play it.
 In particular, I noted the chords at the beginning which need to be both smooth and quiet.
 The melody needs to sing over the top of the left hand accompaniment, and then there’s the question of the trills – which need to be even without being heavy handed.
-Then there’s the section with triplet and quintuplet quavers and semi-quavers over steady quavers.
+Then there’s the sections with cross rhythms.
 That’s quite a lot to focus on, and there was no way that I was going to be able to tackle it simply by playing the piece through start to finish like teenaged me would have done.

 I started learning this piece by playing scales and arpeggios in C# minor to get my hands warmed up and my ear accustomed to the key, and then played through the opening chords with a pencil to hand to work out the best fingerings.
 It’s really important that the notes fall naturally under the hands, and so this is a step that I put a lot of time and thought into early on.